FatemehOstvar/Downloader/README.md

 # Downloader
-you can provide it with links and it stores the links in a .txt and the  doenloaded files in  another folder. it is mostly a bulk downloader.
+You can provide it with links and it stores the links in a .txt file, and the downloaded files in another folder. it is mostly a bulk downloader.